johnarnett/Script-Portfolio/powershell/README.txt

 * "$PROFILE" is a set of custom functions and aliases.

-* "account_create" automatically creates / disables AD accounts based on an input file.
+* The "account_create" features scripts that automatically create or disable AD accounts based on an input file.

-* "mirror_memberof" copies AD group membership from one user to another.
+* The JAMS folder contains scripts that are scheduled in JAMS with JAMS-specific parameters.